 Holding a position in student government in high school also helps prepare you for future political activities.
 High school politics mirrors real-life politics, so you’ll have plenty of practice to hone your skills if you want a future career in politics.
 Leadership roles in this club is an excellent way to impress an admission officer.

-If you're child is on the younger side, read this guide for ideas on after school activities.
+If your child is on the younger side, read this guide for ideas on after school activities.